securitytxt/security-txt/draft-foudil-securitytxt.md

 If information and resources referenced in a "security.txt" file are incorrect or not kept up to date, this can result in security reports not being received by the organization or sent to incorrect contacts, thus exposing possible security issues to third parties.
+Not having a security.txt file may be preferable to having stale information in this file.

 Organizations SHOULD ensure that information in this file and any referenced resources such as web pages, email addresses and telephone numbers